srcML/srcML/doc/srcml_input.md

 : Display most metadata, except the unit count (file count) in a srcML archive, then exit.

-`-PRETTY_FLAG_LONG=<format>`
-: The <format> allows you to specify which information to show.
-It works similar to printf, with the exception of optional header and footer information declared before and after curly-brackets, respectively.

-	Three types of placeholders exist: (1) those that hold metadata on a per archive basis, (2) those that hold metadata on a per unit basis, and (3) information left within the header or footer of the output which is thus displayed only once.

-	- %h: hash attribute on the unit
-	- %d: directory attribute on the unit
-	- %f: filename attribute on the unit
-	- %v: version attribute on the unit
-	- %x: XML encoding attribute on the unit
-	- %s: source encoding attribute on the unit
-	- %i: index of the unit within the archive
-	- %D: directory attribute on the archive
-	- %F: file attribute on the archive
-	- %V: version attribute on the archive
-	- %X: XML encoding on the archive
-	- %S: source encoding attribute on the archive
-	- %C: total number of units
-	- %T: files translated
-	- %S: files skipped
-	- %E: files with errors

-	If the format string contains any placeholders for an attribute on the unit, then all information in the string is provided on a per unit basis, thus duplicating information in each unit for the per archive attributes.
-If the lowest granularity of the placeholders is for an attribute on the archive, then all information in the string is provided on a per archive basis.

-	If you wish to display information in either a header or footer, or both, a delimiter (curly-brackets) is used to separate the first header section from the main per unit/archive section, and from the last footer section.
-For example, provided an archive with two units, the format string "The directory was %d with a filename of %f" would show something like this:

-	The directory was sub with a filename of a.cpp
-	The directory was sub with a filename of b.cpp

-	In another example, the format string "%C { %d %f }" would show:
-	2
-	sub a.cpp
-	sub b.cpp

 `--MAX_THREADS_FLAG_LONG=<num>`
 : Sets the maximum number of threads `srcml` can spawn.